The Beauty of the Fork

 The old mountain town and the strange lake, she thinks, are fine for a writer or a painter to live between: both the strange lake and the old film-festival mountain town are perennial protection, harbor—for dreamers, rememberers, travelers—creatures who like to fly very far above things, travel, yet always remember.

-Rebecca Pyle's artwork, poetry, and stories—even a comic-graphic—have been published in many journals and reviews: Wisconsin Review, Hawai’i Review, Indian Review, The Bangalore Review, New England Review, Raven Chronicles Journal, Requited Journal, The Remembered Arts Journal, and many more.
-She lives in Utah between The Great Salt Lake and the gorgeous old mountain mining town the Sundance Film Festival takes place in.
-Rebecca soon will be Underwater New York’s first e-chapbook poet.
-Rebecca Pyle is an oil painter: see paintings in rebeccapyleartist.com.
+Rebecca Pyle's artwork, poetry, and stories—even a comic-graphic—have been published in many journals and reviews: Wisconsin Review, Hawai’i Review, Indian Review, The Bangalore Review, New England Review, Raven Chronicles Journal, Requited Journal, The Remembered Arts Journal, and elsewhere.
+Rebecca Pyle is an oil painter.